 |Fire rating||Class A UL 790 (highest fire rating)|

 Most solar panels are rated to withstand wind of up to 140 miles per hour.
 That’s in the range of a Category 4 hurricane, which is pretty impressive.
-But, Tesla went the extra mile (per hour) and built their solar roof to withstand 166 mile-per-hour winds.
+But Tesla went the extra mile (per hour) and built their Solar Roof to withstand 166 mph winds.

 While the shingles will withstand some impressive weather events, they do require a grid connection to power your home.

-The first step to getting the Tesla solar roof installed is to order it on Tesla’s website.
-Simply enter your address and average electric bill, and Tesla will give you a price estimate for your home.
+The first step to getting the Tesla Solar Roof installed is to order it on Tesla’s website.
+Simply enter your address and the amount of your average electric bill, and Tesla will give you a price estimate for your home.
 At this step, you can choose to include the Tesla Powerwall, the company’s energy storage option.
-However, it isn’t required to install Powerwall with the solar roof.
-You then pay a $100 deposit.
+However, it isn’t required to install Powerwall with the Solar Roof.
+You then pay a $400 deposit.

 After the installation is complete, the roof will have to be inspected and approved to be interconnected to the grid by your utility.
 This can range from one to five weeks.
 Waiting for permitting, inspections, and interconnection could take a few months.

 Once the roof is inspected, you can download the Tesla app and monitor the system’s production!